The Biggest Events and Festivals of Fall in Raleigh, N.C.

 A day for reflection and honoring the memories of loved ones, the Day of the Dead 5k—hosted by Centro and raising money for the Boys & Girls Club—expects hundreds of attendees to participate in the run, bike rides, altar offerings and live music.

 Nov.
 17 through Jan.
 14, 2024

 The beloved North Carolina Chinese Lantern Festival, now a holiday tradition for many Raleigh area residents and visitors alike, will return to Cary’s Koka Booth Amphitheatre in November.
 This is the eighth year the event will light up the amphitheater for the holiday season—look forward to more than 20 new glowing displays, each including thousands of LED lights, plus nightly performances on the main stage and food and beverages on hand.
 Don't miss it!

 Musicians, dancers, artists, storytellers and authors from N.C.'s eight state-recognized tribes will gather at the North Carolina Museum of History for this popular family event.
 For all ages, the celebration is a firsthand opportunity to learn about the state’s American Indian culture, past and present.
 Activities include craft demonstrations, hands-on activities, games, foods and much more.

 A Raleigh tradition for more than 75 years, the Raleigh Christmas Parade is the largest parade of its kind between Atlanta and Washington, D.C.
-The parade—filled with marching bands, dancers, classic cars, super heroes and more—marches through downtown Raleigh for two hours along a 1.4-mile route that draws a crowd of 60,000 spectators.
+The parade—filled with marching bands, dancers, super heroes and more—marches through downtown Raleigh for two hours along a 1.4-mile route that draws a crowd of 60,000 spectators.